International Geophysical Year

 The IGY encompassed fourteen Earth science disciplines: aurora, airglow, cosmic rays, geomagnetism, gravity, ionospheric physics, longitude and latitude determinations (precision mapping), meteorology, oceanography, nuclear radiation, glaciology, seismology, rockets and satellites, and solar activity.
 The timing of the IGY was particularly suited for studying some of these phenomena, since it covered the peak of solar cycle 19.
+One of the most ambitious global programmes of scientific research in the 20th century, it involved over 60,000 scientists from 67 countries assigned to research, alongside the formation of some 48 operational Antarctic bases.

 The Soviet Union and the U.S. both launched artificial satellites during the IGY; the Soviet Union's Sputnik 1, launched on October 4, 1957, was the first successful artificial satellite.
 Other significant achievements of the IGY included the discovery of the Van Allen radiation belts by Explorer 1 and mid-ocean submarine ridges, an important confirmation of plate-tectonic theory.
 International research bases were established in Antarctica, many of which have been maintained to the present day, including at the south pole.
 The IGY also spurred early research at Mauna Loa Observatory in Hawaii, established in June, 1956.